 - Download our Guangzhou Schools Guide

-A city of shopping centres and skyscrapers which still upholds ancient traditions, Guangzhou is also a major cultural and historical centre, claiming temples and relics that date back more than 2,000 years.
+A city of shopping centres and skyscrapers that still upholds ancient traditions, Guangzhou is a major cultural and historical centre, home to temples and relics that date back 2,000 years.

-The city does, however, maintain its fair share of green spaces, with a number of scenic spots for afternoon picnics.
-Afterwards, residents can go to a nightclub, eat at a Cantonese restaurant or attend a world-class performance at the Guangzhou Opera House.
+For a breath of fresh air, Guangzhou has plenty of green spaces with scenic spots for afternoon picnics.
+Afterwards, residents can dine out at a Cantonese restaurant, go to a nightclub or attend a world-class performance at the Guangzhou Opera House.

 Shopping in Guangzhou

 Two of the best known wholesale markets are located close to the Guangzhou Railway Station in the city’s Yuexiu District.
-Tianma Market and Baima Garment Market sell international and domestic clothing brands, some of which may be cheap counterfeits.
+Tianma International Fashion Wholesale Center and Baima Garment Market sell international and domestic clothing brands.

-Two popular shopping areas are Beijing Road, a bustling pedestrian road of more than 300 stores, and the Global International Shoes Trade Center, which offers an endless variety of shoes at much better prices than in the West.
+Shopping areas include Beijing Road, a bustling pedestrian road of more than 300 stores, and the Global International Trade Center Buyun World, which offers an endless variety of shoes at much better prices than in the West.

-The Tianxiong Textile Village is another well-known consumer attraction.
-A market that features an abundance of knitting, chemical fibres, cotton weaving, linen, leather and silk, it has more than 700 vendors.
+The Fenghe Tianxiong Textile City is another well-known consumer attraction.
+The market features an abundance of knitting, chemical fibres, cotton weaving, linen, leather and silk, and has more than 700 vendors.

 Nightlife in Guangzhou